photoprism/photoprism/README.md

 ## Trademark Guidelines ##

 PhotoPrism® is a registered trademark.
 It is important to us that [any permitted use is fair](https://photoprism.app/trademark) and meets the highest standards.
-To ensure this, we reserve the right to revoke your permission to use the trademark at any time and for any reason.
+To ensure this, we reserve the right to revoke your permission to use our brand assets at any time and for any reason.

 [wiki:classification]: https://github.com/photoprism/photoprism/wiki/Image-Classification